 I made hundreds of maps.
 Probably thousands.
 Big ones, small ones, sketches, city maps, illustrated maps, large scale and small scale.
 99% of them are imaginary, made for my clients to mirror a process or to visualize a story.
 I used to make them by hand.
-In a later stadium it also became possible to make them digital.
-Nice for my clients because they became more flexible.
+Later on it also became possible to make them digitally.
+Great for my clients because the maps became more flexible.
 Cas Hofstee and Gerard Schoemaker played an important role in the evolution of the maps styles.
-In the maps that are shown here a few corresponding different styles that were dominant over the decades.
+In the maps above a few corresponding different styles that were dominant over the decades are shown.

 Did you know?

 Rootinc, a leading corporation in the change bizz declares “If you want to truly engage your people, transform your culture, improve communications, and more effectively execute strategies, it’s critical to tap both sides of people’s brains.”
 They conclude that engagement tactics are most effective when memorable, visually engaging, relevant, and actionable.
 With that ideal combination it enhances the learning process and produces results.